About ACE Research

 How ACE Research can support you

 In addition to supporting the ADE’s policy work, ACE Research also carries out bespoke research.
 The team also responds to Invitations to Tender (ITTs).
+Find out more about our work in our Marketing Brochure, which is avalable to download at the bottom of this page.

 If you would like to discuss engaging the services of ACE Research, please email ACEresearch@theade.co.uk